Cray-HPE/docs-sat/docs/install.md

 1. **Optional:** Stop the typescript.

-   **NOTE**: This step can be skipped if you wish to use the same typescript for the remainder of the SAT install (see [Next Steps](#next-steps)).
+   **Note:** This step can be skipped if you wish to use the same typescript for the remainder of the SAT install (see [Next Steps](#next-steps)).

    ```screen
    ncn-m001# exit
    ```

-SAT version `x.y.z` is now installed/upgraded, meaning the SAT `x.y.z` release has been loaded into the system software repository.
+SAT version `x.y.z` is now installed, meaning the SAT `x.y.z` release has been loaded into the system software repository.

 - SAT configuration content for this release has been uploaded to VCS.